Guinea–Spain relations: Immigration

 Immigration is an important theme in Guinea-Spain relations.
 In 2018, according to the United Nations High Commissioner for Refugees, 1 in 4 migrants to Spain transited from Guinea, and 1 in 10 migrants to Europe transited from Guinea.

 Following consultations between the Spanish Minister of Foreign Affairs and his Guinean counterpart, Spain and Guinea signed a cooperation agreement on migration in 2006.
 As part of the agreement, Guinean authorities committed to immediately sending a team to accelerate the repatriation of 156 Guineans from the Canary Islands, and Spain pledged 5 million euros to Guinea, with 20 more for the development of the zone.

 Security cooperation

 In 2019, the Minister of the Interior of Spain, Fernando Grande-Marlaska, met with Guinean president Alpha Condé to reinforce bilateral cooperation in the fight against terrorism, organized crime, the management of migration flows and the fight against the trafficking of illegal migrants.
 The result of this visit was a bilateral cooperation agreement on security and the fight against crime, and the establishment of a mixed, technical commission of Spanish and Guinese officials to identify areas of further cooperation on security issues.
 In 2020, Spain tripled its funds to African countries to contain irregular migration; due to Guinea being one of the largest countries of provenience of migrants to Spain, the Ministry of Interior of Spain increased funding for the National Police Academy of Guinea.

+Trade

+All imports from Guinea to Spain are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.